Physicslibrary/ARKit-Stereoscope-CDEM/README.md

 <img src="images/5.png" width="640">

 Make note of the dimensions of the map.
 In this case, 46.4km horizontal and 37.2km vertical (no built in tools, used a real ruler).
-The dimensions of the polygon coordinates may be useful (the first four pairs of number are coordinates of the rectangle starting from the bottom left, going counterclockwise, the last pair of number is the same as the first).
+The dimensions of the polygon coordinates may be useful for computing the dimensions of the map instead (the first four pairs of number are coordinates of the rectangle starting from the bottom left, going counterclockwise, the last pair of number is the same as the first).

 Enter email address to get a zipped file.
 Unzip file, get folders and DEM.tif.
 DEM.tif will be used to displace a grid mesh in Blender.
 However, Blender 2.79b quits when reading DEM.tif as a texture.